-But how does the fresh morrow of life creep (unnoticed by the cane of old transience) It rings It rings in the delight of the clock And makes you feel full of expectation Of the mark you can make In the yard of the world...31
+But how does the fresh morrow of life creep (unnoticed by the cane of old transience) It rings It rings in the delight of the clock And makes you feel full of expectation Of the mark you can make In the yard of the world... (Теофилов 2001: 74)

 The ticking of the clock marks a new start.
 In its essence this poetry is about the time one has.
 Minutes are slipping away, but they need to be felt, lived, and not counted.
 Thus, the clock keeps the memory only of the time spent in harmony.
 That is why Ivan Teofilov's poetry often turns to childhood, a gesture that socialism recognizes as backward and contrary to progress.
-Teofilov considers childhood as a lost territory of happiness ("As a Child,"32 "Holidays"33), but also as a special perspective on the life around us ("Spring"34).
-Similar to Valeri Petrov's "By the Blue Sea" here the memory of the past brings back the long forgotten days spent with the figures of the mother, the father, all of the past relationships, which triggers a sense of nostalgia, sorrow, but at the same time happiness, because one is able to, for a time, return to the past.
+Teofilov considers childhood as a lost territory of happiness (Prez detstvoto [As a Child], Praznitsi [Holidays]), but also as a special perspective on the life around us (Prolet [Spring]).
+Similar to Valeri Petrov's Kray sinyoto more [By the Blue Sea], here the memory of the past brings back the long-forgotten days spent with the figures of the mother, the father, all of the past relationships, which triggers a sense of nostalgia, sorrow, but at the same time happiness, because one is able to, for a time, return to the past.
 The ability to live in the moment, to dress up "from the colourful closet" means that one experiences the world as a child.
-There is a certain navieté, deeply entrenched in philosophical existence.
+There is a certain naiveté, deeply entrenched in philosophical existence.